Online media registration

-If you have not registered online prior to arrival, you will need to register on-site at the registration desk.
+If you have not registered online prior to arrival in Geneva, you will need to register on-site at the registration desk.

 Proof of media accreditation will be required together with a valid passport or ID-card.
 Media registration in advance is strongly recommended.

 Only registered media representatives will be permitted to work in the media areas.